 The Records of Achievement Award is an annual tribute given by the National Archives Foundation to individuals whose work has cultivated a broader national awareness of the history and identity of the United States through the use of original records.
 Through their work, recipients educate, enrich, and inspire a deeper appreciation of our country, its ideals and its aspirations.
 Previous recipients of the Foundation’s awards include: Ron Chernow, Thomas Kail, Lin-Manuel Miranda, Taylor Branch, Robert Edsel, Steven Spielberg, David M. Rubenstein, Ken Burns, Annette Gordon-Reed, and more.

-Sponsorship opportunities and tables at the 2017 Records of Achievement Award Ceremony and Gala including:
+View photos from the 2017 Records of Achievement Award Ceremony and Gala here.

 After re-teaming with Ron Howard in Apollo 13, Hanks served as an executive producer, writer, director and actor for HBO’s From the Earth to the Moon – an Emmy-winning 12-hour dramatic film anthology that explored the entire Apollo space program.
 In 1998, Hanks starred in Steven Spielberg’s war drama Saving Private Ryan for which he received his fourth Oscar® nomination.